 Talking more is a habit that requires no training, no resources, or consent.

 You don’t even need to talk to new people.
-Just speak with the people you already know and regularly interact with.
+Just speak with the people you already know and interact with regularly.

 Moreover, you needn’t tell people you are doing anything different.